stdword/logseq13-missing-commands/README.md

 2. Copy this emoji «🪚» (for Windows use «🔪») and insert it to search input.
 3. Change any shortcut you want <br/><img width="700px" src="https://github.com/stdword/logseq13-missing-commands/assets/1984175/b08bd56b-cac3-4531-8b1b-5444852cb602"/>

+### Why I cannot revert the result of particular command with one _Undo_ action?
+This is a restriction of the Logseq API: there is no way to execute complex commands in a single _Undo_.
+Therefore, the plugin attempts (when it makes sense) to minimize the count of _Undo_ actions by removing the entire block tree instead of removing each block independently.

 ### Why there is strange «ø» charactear appears sometimes during _Undo_ command?
 <p><img width="200px" src="https://github.com/stdword/logseq13-missing-commands/assets/1984175/74c428b4-7680-4b3b-bff1-3d32c9357898"/></p>